magento/knowledge-base/src/how-to/general/mbi-essentials-update-payment-method-or-cancel-subscription.md

 ---
 title: "MBI Essentials: update payment method or cancel subscription"
-labels: "MBI,MBI Essentials,Magento Business Intelligence,how to,license,payment method,payments"
+labels: MBI,MBI Essentials,Magento Business Intelligence,how to,license,payment method,payments
 ---

 This article explains how month-to-month Magento MBI Essentials clients can cancel their subscriptions or update their payment method for their existing subscriptions.